wintercms/docs/cms-content.md

-# CMS Content blocks
+# Content Blocks

 - [Introduction](#introduction)
 - [Rendering content blocks](#rendering-content-blocks)
 - [Passing variables to content blocks](#content-variables)
     - [Global variables](#content-global-variables)

+<a name="introduction"></a>
+## Introduction

 Content blocks are text, HTML or [Markdown](http://daringfireball.net/projects/markdown/syntax) blocks that can be edited separately from the page or layout.
 They are designed to hold static content only and support basic templating variables.
 [Partials](partials) are more flexible and should be used for generating dynamic content.

-<a name="introduction"></a>
-## Introduction

 Content blocks files reside in the **/content** subdirectory of a theme directory.
 The following extensions are supported for content files: